Sr-0w/Ollama-GUI-Python-GTK/README.md

 ## Overview

-Ollama GUI Python GTK is a chat application designed for use with the Ollama chat service.
+Ollama GUI Python GTK is a GUI application designed for use with Ollama.
 It's built using Python and GTK3, providing a basic interface to send and receive messages.

 ![plot](Images/GUI.png)